 - Accept the Master Agreement.
 This is the basis of any contracts you may be awarded.

 - Opportunities are open to different types of sellers.
-Some are open to all, open to selected or open to one.
+Some are open to all or open to selected.

 - You must request an assessment and be approved in the category before you can respond to any opportunity.

 As a start-up, you may not yet have financial documents.
 In this case, you must provide a letter from your accountant to confirm your financial viability.